abhijithajayan121-sketch/useless_project_temp/README.md

 Integrated Laptop Webcam]

 -ESP32 Development Board: Acts as the central microcontroller.
 It reads user inputs from the potentiometer and pushbuttons, performs all arithmetic and arrogant logic locally, makes HTTP GET requests over Wi-Fi to fetch eye-tracking status, and drives the LCD display.

 16x2 I2C LCD Display: Provides the visual interface for the user.
 It displays the current number inputs selected via the potentiometer, active mathematical operations, status indicators (Thinking..., Connecting Wi-Fi), final calculated outputs, and dynamic insult/error messages.

 10k Potentiometer: Serves as the continuous analog input mechanism.
 As you turn the dial, its varying voltage output is read by the ESP32 ADC (GPIO 34) and mapped to select integer values from 0 to 99 for calculations.

 5 Pushbuttons: Act as digital inputs configured with internal pull-up resistors (INPUT_PULLUP).
 Four buttons set the arithmetic operators (+, -, *, /) and trigger the calculation state, while the fifth button serves as a dedicated system reset/clear function (which tracks press counts to trigger reset insults).
 L298N Motor Driver Module: Functions solely as a power regulator for the project.
-Its onboard 5V regulator steps down higher DC input voltage (7V–12V) to a stable 5V output to safely power the ESP32 via its VIN pin and the 16x2 LCD display.
+Its onboard 5V regulator steps down higher DC input voltage (7V–12V) to a stable 5V output to safely power the ESP32 via its VIN pin and the 16x2 LCD display.Gotta say this was a ""jugad"" making a voltage divider circuit using some thing else .

 7V–12V DC Power Source: Supplies primary raw electrical power to the system (connected to the L298N input terminals), enabling fully wireless untethered operation without relying on USB power.

 - Arduino IDE: To compile and upload C++ code to the ESP 32 DEV module.
 Python 3 Interpreter: To execute brain.py and run eye-tracking algorithms.
 Command Prompt / Terminal: To execute the Python script and view live system logs.